alejandrofdez-us/TimeSeriesEvaluationFramework/README.md

 The following arguments are also available for fine-tuning:

 - `-ts_freq_secs` the frequency in seconds in which samples were taken just to generate the delta figures.
-By default is one second.
+By default is `1` second.
-- `-strd` when `ts1` time-series is longer than `ts2_path` time-series file(s) the windows are computed by using a stride of 1 by default.
+- `-strd` when `ts1` time-series is longer than `ts2_path` time-series file(s) the windows are computed by using a stride of `1` by default.
 Sometimes using a larger value for the stride parameter improves the performance by skipping the computation of similarity between so many windows.

 ### Basic usage examples: